dustin10/kaftui/README.md

 * `Records` - Displays the records consumed from the Kafka topic.
 * `Stats` - Displays basic statistics for the Kafka consumer.
-* `Schema Registry` - Browse schemas in the registry.
+* `Schemas` - Browse schemas in the schema registry.
 Only available when the schema registry has been configured.
-* `Settings` - Displays the active configuration values being used by the application.
+* `Settings` - Displays the active configuration values being used by the application as well as configuration details for any [profiles](#Profiles) that have been configured.
 * `Logs` - Displays the logs produced by the application.
 Only available when logs have been enabled.
 These logs can be useful when trying to debug issues with the application.